Ranking every player to No.10 for Arsenal in the Premier League era

 Since 1992, and the creation of the Premier League, the Gunners have hoovered up three league titles and nine FA Cups.
 Invariably, the number 10 at the time had a large role to play in each success.

-Before the 2021-22 campaign kicks off, six players have worn the particular shirt in the Premier League and here is how we think they rank.
-Will Emile Smith Rowe surpass them?
+Seven players have worn the particular shirt in the Premier League and here is how we think they rank.

 After making the leap from Stamford Bridge to the Emirates, Gallas asserted himself by taking Dennis Bergkamp’s digits.
 Let’s be honest, a centre-back wearing the number 10 shirt looks very, very weird.